tanyabharti/react-card-match/README.md

-A  memory based  card matching game for practising react implementation.
+A  memory based  card matching game for practising react implementation and deployed on firebase.